erikjavornik/100_days/README.md

 Day 40 Flight Club: Make the project from Day 39 publicly available.
 Allows users to sign up for email alerts for flight prices.

 Day 41 Introduction to HTML: Contains 3 exercises and 1 project folder.
 Excerise folders are pratice using header tags, paragraph tags, and void elements.
 Project is creating a webpage of watched/favorite movies.

+Day 42 Intermediate HTML: Contains 4 exercises and 1 project folder.
+Excerise folders are pratice using lists, embeding and nesting lists, anchor tags, and images.
+Project is creating a webpage for someone's birthday.